Azure-Samples/azure-docs-powershell-samples/expressroute-gateway/gateway-migration/README.md

    - AllowDeletionOfIpPrefixFromSubnet
    - AllowMultipleAddressPrefixesOnSubnet
 1. Install the latest PowerShell for Az.Network Module to have the new API to enable/disable gateway
-1. Run `PrepareMigration.ps1`, this script performs validation and create all new resources : gateway and connections
+1. 1.
+Run PrepareMigration.ps1, this script will do validation and create all new resources : gateway and connections.
+Please note that Microsoft will auto-assign a Standard Public IP to ExpressRoute Gateway.
+Creation of Public IP is no longer required.
 1. Run `Migration.ps1`.
 This script switches traffic from one gateway to another
 1. Run `CommitMigration.ps1`.
 This script removes unused resources: disabled gateway and its connections